Happy Head vs. Hims

 Combination treatments available73

 Despite Hims’ apparent superiority here, there are some circumstances in which Happy Head may be the better choice.
-For example, finasteride or dutasteride would be off the table for a person assigned female at birth who wants a topical minoxidil combination therapy but hasn’t gone through menopause yet.
-The drugs’ hormonal effects are too pronounced.
-In that case, Happy Head’s topical minoxidil with spironolactone would offer an avenue for improved treatment over minoxidil alone.
+For example, Happy Head states that its finasteride or dutasteride would be off the table for a person assigned female at birth who wants a topical combination therapy but hasn’t gone through menopause yet.
+There may be theoretical concerns with the drugs’ hormonal effects in premenopausal women.
+The drugs are administered to women in clinical settings, but they aren’t offered to females by telehealth companies.
+In these cases, Happy Head’s topical minoxidil with spironolactone may offer an additional avenue for improved treatment over minoxidil alone.

 Topical finasteride from Happy Head and Hims

 Commercially available topical finasteride is almost always compounded with topical minoxidil, as well, so you end up getting the positive effects of both drugs in a single application.
-However, concentrations and delivery methods vary from company to company.
-Happy Head has a higher concentration of minoxidil in its topical finasteride (8% versus 6-7%, respectively), but both companies deliver the same 3% concentration of finasteride.
+While delivery methods and added minoxidil concentrations vary between companies, both Happy Head and Hims offer a 3% concentration of finasteride in the formulations

 The biggest difference is in the delivery mechanism.
 Happy Head offers its topical finasteride as a serum in a bottle with a dropper cap or a gel in a pump bottle, whereas Hims provides a compounded spray or a serum.
 Our testers universally preferred Hims’ spray application, as it was easier to handle and far less messy.